MedPhysUL/prostate-nomograms/README.md

 ## What is the purpose of this application?

 Nomograms are typically implemented as web-based applications in which a physician must fill in certain boxes using a patient's medical information.
 Once all the boxes are filled in, the prediction tool can either calculate the probability of several clinical outcomes or calculate a risk score associated with the patient's health status, depending on the type of nomogram.
 The **purpose** of this application is to speed up the process for a very large number of patients.
 Indeed, the statistical models of the nomograms are reproduced in Python which allows to calculate in a few seconds the probabilities and the scores of thousands of patients.
 The coefficients of the models are read from the web sites, then used for the calculations.
-Statistical tools are also implemented to analyze the results directly with Python.
+Statistical tools are also implemented to analyze the results directly with Python. **Note that the decision curve analysis implementation was copied entirely from Matt Black's GitHub repository. <sup>[2][2]</sup>**

 ## What nomograms are currently implemented?